dooolat/DAA_assignment4/README.md

 ## Conclusion

 This project successfully integrates three foundational graph algorithms — **Strongly Connected Components (SCC)**, **Topological Sorting**, and **Shortest Path in a Directed Acyclic Graph (DAG-SP)** — into a unified analytical framework.
-Through this implementation, the project bridges theoretical graph concepts with practical scheduling problems in **Smart City** and **Smart Campus** environments.
+Through its implementation, the project bridges theoretical graph concepts with practical scheduling problems in **Smart City** and **Smart Campus** environments.

 ### Key Achievements
 - **Detection and compression of cyclic dependencies** using Tarjan’s SCC algorithm enabled the transformation of arbitrary directed graphs into manageable DAGs, essential for planning and analytics tasks.
-- **Topological sorting** allowed establishing a strict execution order among independent service or maintenance tasks, ensuring conflict-free scheduling.
+- **Topological sorting** established a strict, dependency-consistent execution order among independent tasks.
-- **Shortest and longest path analysis** revealed critical sequences (bottlenecks) in the workflow — a vital step in identifying the most time-sensitive operations in complex systems.
+- **Shortest and longest path analysis** revealed critical sequences (bottlenecks) — key for identifying time-sensitive operations in complex systems.

 ### Integration and Automation
 - The framework includes **automatic dataset generation**, enabling stress testing on multiple graph sizes and densities.